HybridBrothers/Hybrid-Brothers-Projects/MITRE Analytics and Incidents Mapping/README.md

 - Mapping all incidents of the past 30 days: `.\map-incidents.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>"`
 - Mapping new and active incidents of the past 90 days: `.\map-incidents.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -statusFilter @("New","Active") -lookback "90"`
-- Mapping closed incidents of Defender for Identity the past 60 days: `.\map-incidents.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -statusFilter @("Closed") -providerFilter @("Azure Advanced Threat Protection") -lookback "60"`
+- Mapping closed incidents of Defender for Identity the past 60 days in version 13: `.\map-incidents.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -attackVersion "13" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -statusFilter @("Closed") -providerFilter @("Azure Advanced Threat Protection") -lookback "60"`

 ### Outputs
 The script will show a couple of statistics when all inputs are provided.
 These are how many incidents were retrieved, how many there are after filtering, and how many related techniques there are: